subic/ghaction-thumbnails/README.md

 #### Example repository

 An example repository with the workflow file usage example is [available here](https://github.com/subic/ghaction-thumbnails-example).
 You can fork it and after pushing an image to the `images` folder on GitHub, example thumbnails will be generated in the `output` folder.
-A comparison `test` folder is also available which will run the action and its[alternatives](#alternatives) for comparison.
+A comparison `test` folder is also available which will run the action and its [alternatives](#alternatives) for comparison.

 ### Notes

-The action was developed as a way to prevent excess thumbnail generation when using a build tool for a static website.
-When using "git as a cms" with tools such as [netlifycms](https://www.netlifycms.org/) or GitHub pages, any files generated as part of the build process are not committed to the source repository and therefore needlessly regenerated on each full build.
+The action was developed as a way to prevent excess thumbnail generation when using a build tool for a static website - when using "git as a cms" with tools such as [netlifycms](https://www.netlifycms.org/) or GitHub pages, any files generated as part of the build process are not committed to the source repository and therefore needlessly regenerated on each full build.

 ## Development

-The code is (somewhat) commented and build as to allow easy automatization for any thumbnail generation need.
-The actual image processing task is hot-pluggable to allow replacement of sharp output or even sharp itself.
+The code is (somewhat) commented and built as to allow easy automatization for any thumbnail generation need.
+The actual image processing task is hot-pluggable to allow replacement of sharp output, script or even sharp itself.

 ### Repo structure
     .
     ├── dist                    # Compiled main script code with modules (for GH linux) ├── helpers                 # Helper functions folder